mmetsa/PersonalBookLibrary/README.md

 # Usage

-To use this project, download it and put the contents inside a web server.
-You can then access the index.php file to use the Web application.
+To use this project, clone this repository and use docker compose to build and run it